-The IOC (through the IOC Medical and Scientific Department, in collaboration with the IOC Legal Affairs Department), with the assistance of outside help as necessary, shall conduct any follow-up investigation required into a possible anti-doping rule violation not covered by Articles 7.2 to 7.4.
-At such time as the IOC is satisfied that an anti-doping rule violation has occurred, it shall promptly notify the Athlete or other Person (and the Athlete's or other Person's NOC, the Athlete's International Federation and WADA) of the anti-doping rule violation asserted, and the basis of that assertion.
-It shall be the responsibility of the NOC to promptly inform the relevant National Anti-Doping Organization of the Athlete.
+The ITA, with the assistance of outside support as necessary, shall conduct any follow-up investigation required into a possible anti-doping rule violation not covered by Articles 7.2 to 7.4 of these Rules.
+At such time as the ITA is satisfied that an anti-doping rule violation has occurred, it shall promptly notify the Athlete or other Person, or in his/her absence to the Athlete's or other Person's NOC (in accordance with Article 14 below), the Athlete's International Federation, the relevant National Anti-Doping Organization of the Athlete, the IOC and WADA of the anti-doping rule violation asserted, and the basis of that assertion.

-In parallel with the above notifications, an application shall be filed, on behalf of the IOC, by the IOC Medical and Scientific Director, in collaboration with the IOC Legal Affairs Department, with the CAS Anti-Doping Division in accordance with the CAS Anti-Doping Division Rules.
+In parallel with the above notifications, an application shall be filed by the ITA with CAS, in accordance with the Rules of the Ordinary Arbitration Division as set forth in the CAS Code of Sports-related Arbitration.